-The risk and capital framework is built around a clear understanding of the source and nature of risks faced by the business and consistent with the sound principles adopted by the Company's regulator.
-Capital requirements and allocation are determined both in the annual business planning stages, as well as monitored for key risks, such as Property Catastrophe risk, on a dynamic, marginal basis, so that additional risk will be added to the portfolio based on overall expected capital requirements on an annual basis.
+The Company's risk and capital framework is built around a clear understanding of the source and nature of risks faced by the business, is consistent with the sound principles adopted by its regulator, and assists the Company in implementing and adhering to an enterprise-wide, risk-oriented decision-making culture.
+Capital requirements and allocation are determined both in the annual business planning stages, as well as monitored for key risks on a dynamic, marginal basis, so that additional risk will be added to the portfolio based on overall expected capital requirements on an annual basis.